 Dr Jonte R Hance

-Lecturer in Applied Quantum Foundations | Interim AMBER Group Lead | EPSRC Quantum Technologies Career Acceleration Fellow
+Head of the Quantum Group (School of Computing) | EPSRC Quantum Technologies Career Acceleration Fellow | Lecturer in Computing

 Applied Quantum Foundations Lab, AMBER Group, School of Computing, Newcastle University